virtual-labs/exp-torsion-pendulum-amrt/experiment/experiment-name.md

-## Rigidity Modulus of The Suspension Wire of A Torsion Pendulum
+## Rigidity Modulus of the Suspension Wire of a Torsion Pendulum